Gerrard-YNWA/lua-resty-queue/README.md

 Description
 ===========

-This Lua library implements a ring queue based on ngx.semaphore which ensures no blocking behavior.
+This Lua library implements a ring queue based on ngx.semaphore which ensures none blocking behavior.

 * [Methods](#methods)
     * [new](#new)